Opus10/qik/docs/spaces.md

 exec = "pytest {module.dir}"
 ```

-We touch more on module parametrization in the [commands](commands.md) docs.
+We touch more on module parametrization in the [command docs](commands.md).

 Modules can be re-named, which affects their namespace and other behavior in qik: